 It’s a simple equation: the more data you collect, the more dangerous it becomes to store it.
 Keep this in mind when you start collecting the data of your users.

-Plus, there are different types of data you can collect, and certain types are regulated to a greater extent due to the GDPR (with the CCPA following suit soon in California).
+Plus, there are different types of data you can collect, and certain types are regulated to a greater extent due to the GDPR (and the CCPA in California).
 For instance, “sensitive personal data,” which includes details about users’ sex life/health, biometric data, political beliefs, religion and ethnicity, is regulated more severely than “personal data” (name, email, location, bank info, ID numbers, pins and IP addresses).
 Think carefully before you start haphazardly accumulating user information, because it could get you in trouble later on.

 This doesn’t mean you need to give up on data processing, but it’s important to be aware of how your website and business does so.
 A nice balance is implementing a trusted third party tool like Google Analytics, which can help you glean valuable demographic data about your user-base without getting you into legal trouble.